carlosedp/cluster-monitoring/Readme.md

 Persistence for Prometheus and Grafana can be enabled in the `enablePersistence` section.
 Setting each to `true`, creates the volume PVCs.
 If no PV names are defined in `prometheusPV` and `grafanaPV`, the default StorageClass will be used to dynamically create the PVs The sizes can be adjusted in `prometheusSizePV` and `grafanaSizePV`.

 Changing these parameters require a rebuild of the manifests with `make` followed by `make deploy`.
+To avoid installing all pre-requisites like Golang, Jsonnet, Jsonnet-bundler, use the target `make docker` to build in a container.

 ## Quickstart (non K3s)